smarcu/spring-webflux-demo/README.md

 ## How to run
 in order to run on pivotal cloud, create an account, update the project name in manifest.yml
-- run "cf push <project name>" to deploy on cloud
+- run "cf push project_name" to deploy on cloud

 ## Git tags for presentation:
 * STEP-1